ECLiPSe is a Constraint Logic Programming system, consisting of

 Core Language Features

-ECLiPSe is largely backward-compatible with Prolog, here are some classic benchmark results.
+ECLiPSe is backward-compatible with Prolog (supporting the ISO/IEC 13211-1/TC1/TC2 standard, as well as other dialects).
+Here are some classic benchmark results.

 ECLiPSe provides comprehensive facilities to implement data-driven control behaviour.
 These include declarative delay-clauses as well as primitives for meta-programmed control like explicit goal suspension, flexible triggering facilities and execution priorities.